 She trained as a music teacher in the 1980s and has taught music in various forms ever since.

-In 1991 Cathy was approached to begin a women’s choir in Brunswick and hence the Brunswick Women’s Choir was born.
+In 1991 Cathy was approached to begin a women’s choir in Brunswick.
+The Brunswick Women’s Choir was born.

-Since the choir was formed Cathy has been recognised several times for her personal contributions.
+Since the choir’s inception, Cathy has been recognised several times for her personal contributions: